 Yes/ No Comments

 1. Does the policy / guidance affect one group less or more favourably than another on the basis of:

 ■ age No

 disability No

 gender reassignment No

 marriage and civil partnership No

 pregnancy and maternity No

 ■ race No

 religion or belief No

-• sex No
+■ sex No

 sexual orientation No

 2. Is there any evidence that some groups are affected differently?
-No
+Yes Reasonable adjustments to policy and provision are made for pupils with a disability.

-3. If you have identified potential discrimination, are any exceptions valid, legal and/or justifiable? n/a
+3. If you have identified potential discrimination, are any exceptions valid, legal and/or justifiable?
+Yes Required by Equality Act, 2010

 4. Is the impact of the policy/ guidance likely to be negative?
 No

 5. If so, can the impact be avoided? n/a

 6. What alternatives are there to achieving the policy/ guidance without the impact? n/a

 7. Can we reduce the impact by taking different action? n/a